loudent2/library/README.md

 This project uses interface-first development with OpenAPI 3.x.

-Generate the Java API interfaces and models:
+Generate the Java API interfaces and models (if you didn't already do this during the build step):

 ```bash
 ./gradlew generateLibraryApi